rkbyoo/JEC-space/README.md

 - **Contact & Support:** Contact form for queries and complaints.
 - **Admin Panel:** Manage users, products, and contact responses.
 - **Responsive UI:** Modern, mobile-friendly interface using Ant Design.
+- **Integrated Chatbot:** Get instant help and resolve doubts about the UI or platform features with the built-in chatbot for a better user experience.

 ---